Shwe0/Restaurant-website-creation-using-React-js/README.md

 Interactivity: Implementing dynamic features with JavaScript and React to enhance user engagement.
 6. Outcome
 User Experience: The final product is a user-friendly, visually appealing, and responsive website that effectively represents the restaurant and facilitates user interactions.
-By following this structure, you can clearly communicate the scope, technologies, and value of your project.